Frequently Asked Questions

 I’ve been photographing Chicago nature, as an outsider, since 1993.
 It’s my passion.

-There are hundreds of nature preserves within the Chicago region, but most are under assault by weedy invaders from other regions and continents, and only a few remaining native plants remain—species that represent Chicago’s natural history.
-Over my many years photographing for Chicago Wilderness magazine, I have fallen in love with a special handful of sites that are not only exceptional in terms native biological diversity, but they are especially beautiful and provide an escape from urban life.
+There are hundreds of nature preserves within the Chicago region, totaling about 1,600 native plant species, and I encourage you to visit them.
+Unfortunately, most have been overrun by more than two hundred weedy invaders from other regions and continents, leaving behind just a handful of local species behind to Chicago’s natural history.
+These invaders appear beautiful on the surface.
+But, if left unattended by land managers and volunteers, very few native plants would survive.
+Over my many years photographing for Chicago Wilderness magazine, I have fallen in love with a special smattering of sites that are not only exceptional in terms native biological diversity, but they are especially beautiful and provide an escape from urban life.
 They’ve stolen my heart, and my hope is that they’ll steal yours, as well.

 I’ve learned a lot about what makes a preserve magical.
 For instance, a biologist might love a certain preserve based on its botanical richness or the rarity of habitat.
 These aspects are important to me, too.
 But, if it’s not a beautiful place, then what’s the point?
 I’m not interested in seeing a wall of row houses right next door.
 I specifically go out into nature to get away from all that.
 And so do most Chicagoans.